What I did to get CVS Coupons Again:

 I tried everything I could think of to try to figure out why weeks after weeks I didn’t get any coupons.
 I uninstalled and then reinstalled the app, I unchecked the opt-in email box in the hopes of re-triggering the account.
 Nothing……..Nothing 😞

 On this page you can also sign on to receive pharmacy emails.
-Note: If you are a first time user, you must first create a cvs.com account.
-Separately, join the extracare reward program, and you’ll get a cvs card account number.
+Note: If you are a first time user, you must first create a CVS account.
+Then separately, join the extracare reward program, and you’ll get a cvs card account number.
 Link your extracare card to the online account by clicking on extracare as listed above and complete the information about your card.

-- Contact CVS customer support and let them know you are no longer receiving coupons.
+Contact CVS customer support and let them know you are no longer receiving coupons.
 They will verify on their end that you are indeed subscribed for them.
 When I did this, I was subscribed, yet I was not receiving them.
 The agent explained that this sometimes the coupons are emailed to new subscribers.
 I still wasn’t content with this answer.
-I had been a member for about three years when I stopped getting the coupons.
-Certainly not a new member. 😟 They can be reached at: 1-800-SHOP-CVS (1-800-746-7287)
+I had been a member for several years when I stopped getting the coupons.
+Certainly not a new member. 😟 Here’s the number where they can be reached: 1-800-SHOP-CVS (1-800-746-7287)

-- Download the CVS app and link your ExtraCare card to the app.
-This way you’ll see deals, coupons and other alerts.
+Download the CVS app again and link your ExtraCare card to the app – again.
+Doing this also has you re-enter your email.
+Sometimes this resets the app and downloads the deals, coupons and other alerts.
 You can choose to send them to the card or print them at home.
+Worth a try.